Skip to main content

 Offer Structure

-Merchant cash advance offers are presented to applicants after an application is approved.
+There are two types of merchant cash advance offers: prequalified offers and final offers.
+Prequalified offers are generated based on a prospect's payment processing history and presented to prospects with an invitation to apply for a merchant cash advance.
+Offers are finalized based on underwriting of payment processing history, bank account health, and application data.
+Final offers are presented to applicants after their application is approved.
 Terms are memorialized in the merchant cash advance agreement that the applicant must digitally sign to accept their offer.

 Each offer is composed of the following terms.
 Actual values are determined during underwriting and will vary by applicant.